pelatx/brackets-link-file/README.md

 - Improved CDN downloader:
     - Library description and author.
     - Library homepage and/or Github repository links.
     - Library files are now browsable and selectable.
 It's possible to download only Javascript and CSS files.
-But to get the CDN url tag of any file type.
+But getting the CDN url tag of any file type is supported.
 - Support for CSS on CSS documents (@import).
 - Support for Font files (.eot, .ttf, .woff, .woff2, .otf) on CSS documents.

 v2.2.0 - Improved bi-directionality:
 - Changed the way in which the project is monitored.
 Now much more efficient.
 It no longer causes a considerable drop in the performance of Brackets.
 Even with very large projects it remains usable.
 - Support to update the tags when a project file is renamed.
-- Some fixes.
+- Bug fixes.

 ## Credits
 Icons from [Ionicons][ionicons].